Legion (2010 film): Production

 Principal photography took place in New Mexico in the spring of 2008.

-The Director of Photography was John Lindley.
+The director of photography was John Lindley.

 Reception

 Box office

 Legion was released on January 22, 2010, in 2,476 theaters and took in $6,686,233—$2,700 per theater its opening day.
 On its opening weekend, it grossed $17,501,625—$7,069 per theater and placed second behind Avatar.
-It placed No. 6 on its second weekend, and grossed an estimated $6,800,000—$2,746 per theater, a 61.1% drop from the previous weekend.
+It placed No. 6 on its second weekend, and grossed an estimated $6.8 million—$2,746 per theater, a 61.1% drop from the previous weekend.
 The film has come to gross $67,918,658 worldwide.

 Critical response

 Review aggregator Rotten Tomatoes gives the film a score of 20% based on reviews from 104 critics, with an average rating of 3.78 out of 10.
 The site's consensus is: "Despite a solid cast and intermittent thrills, Legion suffers from a curiously languid pace, confused plot, and an excess of dialogue."
 Metacritic, which assigns a weighted average score out of 0–100 reviews from film critics, has a rating score of 32% based on 14 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C-" on an A+ to F scale.

-Paul Nicholasi of Dread Central gave the film a one and a half out of five stars, saying, "The finished product is shockingly bad.
-If countless angles of people firing guns with spent shells clinking to the ground is all your heart yearns for, then Legion may be your ideal Saturday night.
+Paul Nicholasi of Dread Central gave the film a one-and-a-half stars out of five, saying, "The finished product is shockingly bad.
+If countless angles of people firing guns with spent shells clinking to the ground are all your heart yearns for, then Legion may be your ideal Saturday night.
 Hoping for anything more is an exercise in futility.
 Spare yourself the agony."
 Brad Miska of Bloody Disgusting gave it 1 out of 5 stars, calling it "a prude film with some potential.
 It's boring, slow paced and it takes itself way too seriously."
 Variety film critic Joe Leydon gave the film a mixed analysis.
 Leydon claimed "Even when the blood-and-thunder hokiness of the over-the-top plot tilts perilously close to absurdity, the admirably straight-faced performances by well-cast lead players provide just enough counterbalance to sustain curiosity and sympathy."
 Frank Scheck of The Hollywood Reporter also gave the film a mixed review stating, "the goings-on in Legion are seriously silly (not to mention more than a little derivative of endless movies, especially the Terminator series), but director Scott Stewart has provided enough stylish finesse to make the proceedings a real hoot."